Use As Needed After Divorce: 15 Ways to Lift Your Mood

 9. Find a volunteer opportunity that speaks to you and enjoy the rush of good feelings that come from giving of yourself.

 10. Treat yourself to something that makes you feel good or brings you joy.
 A massage, a chocolate bar, lunch with your best friend, or anything as long as it’s something you love.
-See my post Get Serious About Fun
+See my post Get Serious About Fun for inspiration

 11. Try something new—From a pickleball lesson to a cooking class, stretching yourself is good fun and gives you a sense of accomplishment.